yllibed/Zigbee2MqttAssistant/README.md

 * [ ] Support _Zigbee groups_
 * [ ] Support for device images

-# Requirements
+## Requirements
 * You need a running installation of `Zigbee2Mqtt` v1.5.0+
   * Also tested on v1.6.0, v1.7.0, v1.7.1 and v1.8.0
 * Simple MQTT connection with username/password (TLS supported)
   * Client certificates not supported yet - open an issue if your need it.
 * Zigbee2Mqtt required settings:
-  * Home Assistant Discovery **MUST** be activated - event if you're not using it.
+  * Home Assistant Discovery should be activated for a better experience (to see components)
-    This shouldn't have any side effect to your installation.
-    (it will work without this, but you won't see the components of each devices)

     **AN ACTUAL INSTALLATION OF HOME ASSISTANT IS NOT REQUIRED**

      To activate: `homeassistant: true` in Zigbee2Mqtt configuration
   * `last_seen` should be activated on Zigbee2Mqtt (any format supported).
 There's an option (`AutosetLastSeen`) to activate it automatically through MQTT.

-# Contributing
+## Contributing
 * If you have suggestions or find bugs, don't hesitate to open and issue here, on Github.
 * **PULL REQUESTS** are welcome!
 Please open an issue first and link it to your PR.
 If you're unsure about how to implement a feature, we should discuss it in the issue first.